 What’s more, the plugin gives you total control over how YouTube videos look on your Elementor website.

-So, you can hide the video titles, related videos, play buttons, and much more in a few clicks – no need for HTML, CSS, or any kind of code.
+This lets you easily hide the video titles, related videos, play buttons, and much more in a few clicks – no need for HTML, CSS, or any kind of code.

 On top of that, you can choose from a collection of pre-built templates for your feed of YouTube videos.
 Using these templates, you can easily show YouTube video galleries, widgets, carousels, and much more.